Malaysia's anti-graft agency sends PM fund probe report to Attorney General

 "The MACC has high hopes that the Attorney-General in his capacity as the public prosecutor will make a professional decision," the MACC's deputy chief commissioner of operations, Mohd Shukri Abdull, said in a statement on Thursday.

-Najib said in a New Year's message that a string of asset sales combined with other deals would see 1MDB's debt cut by about 40.4 billion ringgit ($9.4 billion).
+Najib said in a New Year's message that a string of asset sales combined with other deals would see 1MDB's debt cut by about 40.4 billion ringgit.

 "It is therefore clear that 1MDB's major challenges are now behind it," he said.

-The MACC submitted a separate report on SRC International, a former 1MDB subsidiary being probed for an alleged misappropriation of funds worth 4 billion ringgit ($931.32 million).
+The MACC submitted a separate report on SRC International, a former 1MDB subsidiary being probed for an alleged misappropriation of funds worth 4 billion ringgit.

-The WSJ report, which Reuters has not independently verified, had also said that 42 million ringgit ($9.78 million) of the funds channeled into Najib's account originated from SRC.
+The WSJ report, which Reuters has not independently verified, had also said that 42 million ringgit ($9.78 million) of the funds channelled into Najib's account originated from SRC.

 1MDB is under investigation by law enforcement agencies in Switzerland, Hong Kong and the United States, media and sources have said.